caseykulm/incrementalnullaway/README.md

 In the above code examples, if `bar.useFoo()` is called, then the NPE will show `com.foo` as the package where it happened.
-Adding `com.foo` to NullAway will still allow the problem to happen though since the actual source is `com.bar.Bar`, so the solution is to add `com.bar` to NullAway.
+Adding `com.foo` to NullAway will still allow the problem to happen though since the actual source is `com.bar.Bar`, so the solution is to add both `com.foo` and `com.bar` to NullAway.

-The reason this exists is that packages listed in NullAway assume that everything is `@NonNull` by default, and therefore that each value passed to it by some other package will be `@NonNull`.
+The reason this exists is that a package listed in NullAway assumes that everything is `@NonNull` by default, and therefore that each value passed to it by some other package will be `@NonNull`.